-Help foster the development of a small Christian community on campus where faith and life is shared and integrated.
-This academic year long commitment involves co-leading a one hour small group, consisting of 8-10 students, and meeting weekly with other Renew leaders for training and formation.
-Applications will be accepted until Monday, April 21.
+Help foster the development of a small Christian community or group on campus where faith and life is shared and integrated.
+This academic year long commitment involves co-leading a one hour small group, consisting of 8-10 students, and meeting bi-weekly with a campus minister for training and formation.
+Applications will be accepted until Friday, April 15.

 The Liturgy Preparation Team is comprised of liturgical ministers who assist in planning our Sunday and weekday celebrations.
 The aim of this group is to create, strengthen, and support a vibrant liturgical life on campus.
 Applications are now open.

 Did you participate in a Campus Ministry Retreat this year?
 Consider continuing that experience by accompanying fellow students along their faith journeys by becoming part of the Retreat Leading Community next year!
-Retreat leaders commit to individual and community prayer, meeting for eight weeks leading up to their retreat, and being an active member of the community by attending a short community prayer time each Tuesday from 7-7:30 pm for the entire year.
+Retreat leaders commit to individual prayer, meeting for eight Tuesday nights leading up to their retreat, and being an active member of the community by attending a short community prayer time each Tuesday from 7-7:30 pm for during the semester of their retreat for the entire year.
+Applications are due on Wednesday, April 13.
 Click here for more information.